PRUNERS/NINJA/README.md

     $ mkdir .ninja

 ### Run without NINJA
-This example code contains message races bug, but the bug may or may not manifest.
+This example code contains a message-race bug, but the bug may or may not manifest.

     $ mpirun -n 4 ./ninja_test_hypre_parasails 10
     NIN(test):  0: loop 0 (ninja_test_hypre_parasails.c:724)